Jordan-Liao/LFCS2M/README.md

 # LFCS2M

-This folder adds a test script for Synthetic-to-Measured SAR image translation.
+This folder adds a test script for LFCS2M.

 ## What is included